581st Air Resupply Group: History

-In 1951, the USAF created the 581st Air Resupply and Communications Wing (ARCW), whose operational component was the 581st Air Resupply and Communications Group at Mountain Home Air Force Base, Idaho.
+In 1951, the USAF created the 581st Air Resupply and Communications Wing, whose operational component was the 581st Air Resupply and Communications Group at Mountain Home Air Force Base, Idaho.
 The group consisted of four squadrons.
 The 581st Air Resupply and Communications Squadron (later Air Resupply Squadron) (ARS), the 581st Airborne Materials Assembly Squadron, the 581st Holding and Briefing Squadron, and the 581st Reproduction Squadron.
 The mission of the 581st ARS was the infiltration, resupply, and exfiltration of guerrilla-type personnel, and the aerial delivery of psychological warfare (PSYWAR) materiel (leaflets and other similar materials).
 Of the four squadrons assigned to the group, the 581st Air Resupply Squadron (ARS) was the lone squadron devoted to flying operations.

 In the summer of 1952 the wing and group relocated to Clark Air Base in the Philippines, where it was assigned to Thirteenth Air Force.

 Korean War

 Shortly before deployment to Clark, the group was reduced to paper status and its squadrons were attached directly to wing headquarters.
 This arrangement continued until the wing was inactivated in September 1953 and the 581st Holding and Briefing Squadron and the 581st Reproduction Squadron were inactivated.
 The group was redesignated the 581st Air Resupply Group and gained a maintenance squadron.
 For all practical purposes, the wing headquarters became the group headquarters.
 For a more detailed description of the group's operations during this period, see 581st Air Resupply and Communications Wing.